 – Water bottle

 – comfortable shoes

-With a little advance planning, you can easily pack everything you need for an enjoyable and safe trip to Costa Rica.
+With a little planning, you can easily pack everything you need for an enjoyable and safe trip to Costa Rica.
 Just be sure to check the weather forecast in advance so you know what to expect.
 And if you’re ever unsure about what to pack, remember that less is always more.
 Just bring the essentials and you’ll be sure to have a great time.

-How to Make The Most of Your Trip to Costa Rica no Matter What the Weather is like.
+How to Make The Most of Your Trip to Costa Rica No Matter What the Weather is Like.

 No matter what the weather is like, there are plenty of ways to make the most of your trip to Costa Rica.
 If you’re visiting during the dry season, be sure to pack sunscreens and insect repellent.
 And if you’re visiting during the rainy season, be sure to pack rain gear and comfortable shoes.

 No matter what the weather, there are plenty of activities to enjoy in Costa Rica.
 So don’t let the weather ruin your trip.
 Just be prepared for anything and you’re sure to have a great time.

 The Best Things to See and Do in Costa Rica in the Dry Season

 Costa Rica is a nature lover’s paradise, with something to offer every type of traveler.
 From its pristine beaches to its lush rainforests, Costa Rica is a country that should be on everyone’s bucket list.